sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ## Requirements
 ### Events
-1. Events are defined per process.
+1. Events are defined with schema.
 2. Every event is identified by tag, which is unique within a process with zero or more event specific parameters.
 3. Events are static (*don't change*) across releases, but can be deprecated in newer releases.
 4. Every event is described in YANG schema.